You’ve heard the old saying, “All good things must come to an end.”

 If this does happen, you may even feel the need to reach out to your ex or find a reason to contact them.
-As soon as you feel they have moved on with their life and are not thinking about you, you will likely be even more devastated.
+As soon as you feel they have moved on with their lives and are not thinking about you, you will likely be even more devastated.

 Cut off all contact with your ex and your former group of friends until you are completely sure that you are over your lover and have moved on with your life.

-Limit social media and block your ex.
+Cut back on social media and block your ex.